petrzivny/symfony-react-skeleton/README.md

    - [x] Both nginx and php pods have readiness probes.
    - [x] Both nginx and php pods have liveness probes.
    - [x] Optional: Ingress to connect your kubernetes cluster with outside world (you can use platform Load Balancer, but it is usually billed).
+6. Security:
+   - [x] Secrets are not stored in file system, thus prevent directory traversal attack (_best-practice_ 👍).
+   - [x] Secrets are not stored as environment variables, thus prevent any debug or log attacks or misconfigurations (_best-practice_ 👍).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How to code like a PRO